“You can’t stop the waves, but you can learn to surf”

 Are ready to reframe and recalibrate shame

-Seek to author a new story of self, others, and life — one grounded in possibility, humility, and compassion
+Seek to author a new story of self, others, and life — one grounded in possibility and compassion

 Reference: